caccnz/constitution/constitution.md

    general membership.

-3. The Executive Committee shall appoint two active members to count the ballots, and shall invite two members of the pastoral staff or of Board of Elders to supervise the proceedings.
+3. The Executive Committee shall appoint two active members to count the ballots, and shall invite two members of the pastoral staff or of the Board of Elders to supervise the proceedings.

 ## Article XII Property And Records